LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 [pytorch-inception-v3]: https://pytorch.org/hub/pytorch_vision_inception_v3/

-In particular, the FID score uses the [Inception V3][pytorch-inception-v3] model as the classification model and the Frechet Distance as the statistical measure:
+In particular, the FID score uses the [Inception V3][pytorch-inception-v3] model as the classification model and the Fréchet Distance as the statistical measure:

 $$
 d(\mathcal{N}(\mu_1, \Sigma_1^2), \mathcal{N}(\mu_2, \Sigma_2^2)) = ||\mu_1 - \mu_2||^2